carla-simulator/carla/Docs/tuto_D_customize_vehicle_suspension.md

 </table>
 <br>

-When moving from a soft to a stiff suspension, there are some clear tendencies in their parameterization.
+When moving from a soft to a stiff suspension, there are some clear tendencies in the parameterization.

 *   __Decrease__ of `Suspension Max Raise` and `Suspension Max Drop` — Stiff vehicles are meant to drive over plane roads with no bumps.
 For the sake of aerodynamics, the chassis is not supposed to move greatly, but remain constantly close to the ground.
 *   __Increase__ of `Suspension Damping Ratio` — The absortion of the bouncing by the dampers is greater for stiff vehicles.